-11.1 Address Community Facility Needs Initial T Initial Tasks Partners 11.1.1 Reconstitute and maintain the Permanent Committee to Study the Needs and Use of Town Public Buildings BOS DPW, DOP 11.1.2 Conduct a comprehensive analysis of all Town- owned facilities to determine future needs.
-BOS BOF, BOE 11.1.3 Initiate a study of fire and ambulance services to determine the value of consolidation.
-BOS FD, EMS, BOF 11.1.4 Initiate a long-term plan to address increased need for senior services i.e. staffing and facilities DHS BOS 11.1.5 Implement a long-term plan to provide for purchase, maintenance and storage of heavy-duty equipment DPW BOS, BOF
+11.1 Address Community Facility Needs Policies 11.1.1 Provide adequate funding for ongoing implementation of the Capital Improvement Program.
+BOF BOS, DPW Initial T asks Leader Partners 11.1.2 Resume the work of the Permanent Committee to Study the Needs and Use of Town Public Buildings.
+BOS DPW, DOP 11.1.3 Conduct a comprehensive analysis of all townowned facilities to determine future needs. РСТВ BOF, BOE BOS 11.1.4 Initiate a study of fire and ambulance services to determine the value of consolidation.
+BOS FD, EMS, BOF 11.1.5 Initiate a long-term plan to address increased need for senior services; i.e., staffing and facilities.
+DHS BOS